kreeben/u-sir/README.md

 - Programmatically construct stored _map/reduce procedures_ and execute them from any HTTP client.
 - Configure the write pipeline by creating your own _analyzers_.
 - Add support for your own data formats by authoring _model binders_.
-- Interface through HTTP API, divided into read and write endpoints, for executing the extendable read and write pipelines.
+- Interface through HTTP API, divided into read and write endpoints, for executing the _extendable read and write pipelines_.
-- Support for any type of data format can be added in the form of custom model binders.

 ## Full-text search